-These surveys assessed multitasking behavior: (a) how many times students initiated multitasking with technology in a typical class and (b) how many minutes, out of each 75-min lecture, they spent "multitasking with your [laptop/phone], on average" (two items, summed).
-They also assessed temptations to multitask: (c) how tempted students were to multitask in class over the prior 2 weeks $(1 = not \ at \ all, 5 = very)$; and (d) how tempted they were to engage in eight specific multitasking activities during class (e.g., "texting," "reading the news"; $1 = not \ at \ all, 5 = very$).
+These surveys assessed multitasking behavior: (1) how many times students initiated multitasking with technology in a typical class and (2) how many minutes, out of each 75-minute lecture, they spent "multitasking with your [laptop/phone], on average" (2 items, summed).
+They also assessed temptations to multitask: (3) how tempted students were to multitask in class over the prior two weeks (I=Not at all, 5=Very); and (4) how tempted they were to engage in eight specific multitasking activities during class (e.g., "texting," "reading the news") (I=Not at all, 5=Very).
 An end-of-term course evaluation (Week 15) further assessed how many times, during an average lecture, students experienced an urge to use their laptops and phones to engage in non-course-related multitasking activities.

-This end-of-term course evaluation also assessed the degree to which students thought a no-tech policy would be "beneficial for future students" (1 = not beneficial at all, 5 = extremely beneficial); would infringe "too much on students' freedom" (1 = strongly disagree, 7 = strongly agree); whether they would support a no-tech policy for future terms of this class (1 = strongly oppose, 7 = strongly support); and whether they would support making no-tech the default for lecture courses at their university (1 = strongly oppose, 7 = strongly support).
+This end-of-term course evaluation also assessed the degree to which students thought a no-tech policy would be "beneficial for future students" ($I=Not\ beneficial\ at\ all,\ 5=Extremely$ beneficial); would infringe "too much on students' freedom" (1=Strongly disagree, 7=Strongly agree); whether they would support a no-tech policy for future terms of this class (1=Strongly oppose, 7=Strongly support); and whether they would support making no-tech the default for lecture courses at their university (1=Strongly oppose, 7=Strongly support).
 The course evaluation also asked students for any open-ended observations they would like to share about a course no-tech norm.
 A total of 449-471 students responded to these surveys.